Legacy Jazz 2018 April 15, June 24, July 15 and August 26 1 to 4pm

 Class at Simsbury High Jim Bissonnette – Bass 1968 Keith Coakley - Piano 1970 Jim Martocchio - Saxes & Flute 1970 Don Mylchreest - Drums 1969

-We are thrilled to celebrate our 50th year as a band.
+Well we made it through 50 years, and we are still going!
 And no one is more amazed than we are that we’re still alive, kicking, and playing fun music together.

 We started at the 1967 Simsbury Summer Music Camp run by John Faballi and Bill Cannon.
 The first tune we played was Paul Desmond's Take 5, which we copied off a scratchy Dave Brubeck record.
 We have played that tune at every gig since.
 Then on we went to play back up at Simsbury High School's junior class play, A Thurber Carnival.
 The magic never stopped.
 We were the young jazz whiz kids playing at the Side Kick (outside at the Pettibone Tavern), Black Dog Taverns, wedding parties, and wherever we could find an audience.